Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/05 - Error Handling/README.md

 # Outcome 5 - Error Handling
 ## Skill Description

-The Fellow will be able to handle errors in an iOS Application, identifying and catching these errors during development, to prevent the application from crashing at runtime.
+A person with this skill can handle errors in an iOS Application, identifying and catching these errors during development, to prevent the application from crashing at runtime.

 ## Output

-After attaining this skill, and as a demonstration of it, I will create the following:

-1. A Swift Playground project that handles errors generated from bad inputs into a function and performs a different operation to cater for the error thrown that allows for normal operation of the application
+Create a Swift Playground project that handles errors generated from bad inputs into a function and performs a different operation to cater for the error thrown that allows for normal operation of the application.
-2. A Swift Playground Program that throws a custom error when it receives an invalid input, without any form of error handling.
-The custom Error should be enumerated and caught
-3. A Swift Playground Program that catches any generic error as NSError, and outputs the error message.
-4. A **Checkpoint 1** project submission meeting all the required specifications

 ## Objectives